abcnorio/mixedmethod-rcode/README.md

 ## License

-The R-code is licensed under GNU GPL v3.
+The R code is licensed under [**GNU GPL v3**](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please feel free to use, modify or share the code if it is helpful for you.

 ## Background